MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Device Guard Readiness Tool**

 The Device Guard Readiness Tool is used to evaluate HVCI driver compatibility.
-See this walkthrough later in this topic: [Use the Device Guard Readiness Tool to Evaluate Driver HVCI compatibility](#use-the-device-guard-readiness-tool)
+See the walkthrough later in this article: [Use the Device Guard Readiness Tool to Evaluate Driver HVCI compatibility](#use-the-device-guard-readiness-tool).

 **Hardware compatibility program tests**

 The hardware compatibility program tests can be used on the command line to exercise driver code and probe for weakness.
 The Device Fundamentals tests can be used on the command line to exercise driver code and probe for weakness.
 For general information about the device fundamentals tests and the hardware compatibility program, see [Hardware Compatibility Specifications for Windows 10, version 1607](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/index).

-The following tests are examples of tests that may be useful to check driver code for some behaviors associated with code vulnerabilities.
+The following tests are examples of tests that may be useful to check driver code for some behaviors associated with code vulnerabilities:

-Device driver must properly handle various user-mode as well as kernel to kernel I/O requests.
+- Device driver must properly handle various user-mode, as well as kernel to kernel I/O, requests.
 For more information, see [Device.DevFund.Reliability.BasicSecurity](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#devicedevfundreliability)

-The Device Fundamentals Penetration tests perform various forms of input attacks, which are a critical component of security testing.
+- The Device Fundamentals Penetration tests perform various forms of input attacks, which are a critical component of security testing.
 Attack and Penetration testing can help identify vulnerabilities in software interfaces.
-Some basic fuzz testing as well as the IoSpy and IoAttack utilities are included.
+Some basic fuzz testing, as well as the IoSpy and IoAttack utilities, are included.
 For more information, see [Penetration Tests (Device Fundamentals)](https://msdn.microsoft.com/windows/hardware/drivers/devtest/penetration-tests--device-fundamentals-) and [How to Perform Fuzz Tests with IoSpy and IoAttack](https://msdn.microsoft.com/windows/hardware/drivers/devtest/how-to-perform-fuzz-tests-with-iospy-and-ioattack).

-The CHAOS (Concurrent Hardware and Operating System) tests run various PnP driver tests, device driver fuzz tests, and power system tests concurrently.
+- The CHAOS (Concurrent Hardware and Operating System) tests run various PnP driver tests, device driver fuzz tests, and power system tests concurrently.
 For more information, see [CHAOS Tests (Device Fundamentals)](https://msdn.microsoft.com/windows/hardware/drivers/devtest/chaos-tests--device-fundamentals-).

-Device Path Exerciser runs as part of Device.DevFund.Reliability.BasicSecurity.
+- Device Path Exerciser runs as part of Device.DevFund.Reliability.BasicSecurity.
 For more information see [Device.DevFund.Reliability](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund).

-All driver pool allocations must be in NX pool.
-Using non-executable memory pools, it is inherently more secure as compared to executable non-paged (NP) pool, and provides better protection against overflow attacks.
-For more information see [DevFund.Memory.NXPool](https://msdn.microsoft.com/ie/dn932575#device-devfund-memory-nxpool).
+- All driver pool allocations must be in NX pool.
+Using non-executable memory pools is inherently more secure than executable non-paged (NP) pools, and provides better protection against overflow attacks.
+For more information, see [DevFund.Memory.NXPool](https://msdn.microsoft.com/ie/dn932575#device-devfund-memory-nxpool).

-Use the [Device.DevFund.DeviceGuard](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#device-devfund-deviceguard) test, along with the other tools described in this topic, to confirm that your driver is device guard compatible.
+- Use the [Device.DevFund.DeviceGuard](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#device-devfund-deviceguard) test, along with the other tools described in this article, to confirm that your driver is Device Guard compatible.

 **BinScope Binary Analyzer**

-See this walkthrough later in this topic: [Check code with Binscope Analyzer](#binscope)
+See the walkthrough later in this article: [Check code with Binscope Analyzer](#binscope).

 For more information, see [New Version of BinScope Binary Analyzer](https://blogs.microsoft.com/microsoftsecure/2014/11/20/new-binscope-released/) and the user and getting started guides that are included with the tool download.

-**Custom and domain specific test tools**
+**Custom and domain-specific test tools**

-Consider the development of custom domain specific security tests.
-To develop additional tests gather input from the original designers of the software, as well as unrelated development resources familiar with the specific type of driver being developed, and one or more people familiar with security intrusion analysis and prevention.
+Consider the development of custom domain-specific security tests.
+To develop additional tests, gather input from the original designers of the software, as well as unrelated development resources familiar with the specific type of driver being developed, and one or more people familiar with security intrusion analysis and prevention.

 ## <span id="use-code-analysis"></span>Use code analysis in Visual Studio to investigate driver security